NaokiHori/Pendulum/README.md

 [![Thumbnail](https://github.com/NaokiHori/Pendulum/blob/main/docs/source/thumbnail.gif)](https://youtu.be/UQg8x4yleWE)

-## Overview

-This library simulates the motion of N-body pendulums.

-By using an interesting yet a very simple topic, the main objective is to create a project where

-- the main simulator,
-- the background information (the equations, the numerical methods), and
-- the user interface (the visualizer)

-are all included and properly combined.

 ## Quick Start

-Visit [the website](https://naokihori.github.io/Pendulum/), where an online simulator is available (note that it consumes some amount of your CPU resources).
+Visit [the website](https://naokihori.github.io/Pendulum/), where an online simulator is available.

-The simulator and the surrounding interfaces are implemented in `Rust`, which are converted into `WebAssembly` for real-time executions powered by [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/).
+The simulator and the surrounding interfaces are implemented in `Rust`, which are converted into `WebAssembly` for real-time executions powered by [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/).

 [All recent browsers should be supported in theory](https://webassembly.org/features/).
 The following have been checked: